martingrondein/wordpress-composer-base/README.md

 ## To install:

-1. Clone repo
+1. Clone this repository into your website projects folder:
 ```
 git clone git@github.com:martingrondein/wordpress-composer-base.git
 ```

-2. Install with Composer
+2. Install this setup with Composer
 ```
 cd wordpress-composer-base
 composer install